koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 #### Treating configuration as code—but this time for real

+Of course, string templating isn't the only approach that has been used to manage Kubernetes configurations.
+Configuration languages like Jsonnet, Cue, and Dhall attempt to solve some of these challenges by treating configuration as structured data rather than text.
+These languages introduce programming constructs like variables, conditionals, and functions while maintaining a declarative model.
+However, they often introduce their own complexity.
+Jsonnet, for example, provides a powerful way to generate JSON/YAML but can quickly become difficult to debug due to its evaluation model.
+Cue enforces strong validation but requires a different way of thinking about constraints and configurations.
+Each of these tools attempts to move beyond naive string interpolation and offer a step in the right direction, but they still operate largely as external DSLs rather than being deeply integrated into the Kubernetes resource model.

 Koreo's built-in test framework is designed for testing async, event-driven control loops without requiring a tremendous amount of boilerplate or test harness setup.
 It makes modeling complex scenarios easy and supports validating happy paths, error handling, and template rendering.
-Finally, Koreo's language server integrates with your IDE so you get real-time feedback, autocomplete, and introspection.
+The Koreo language server integrates with your IDE so you get real-time feedback, autocomplete, and introspection.
 It makes creating and manipulating data structures feel like working in a real programming language rather than twiddling YAML or editing string-interpolated templates.

-Koreo represents a fundamental shift in how we approach Kubernetes configuration management and structured data orchestration.
-By moving beyond string-interpolated templates and embracing a more structured, programmatic approach, Koreo provides a cleaner, more maintainable way to manage complicated configurations.
+This represents a fundamental shift in how we approach Kubernetes configuration management and structured data orchestration.
+By moving beyond string-interpolated templates and embracing a more structured, programmatic approach native to Kubernetes, Koreo provides a cleaner, more maintainable way to manage complicated configurations.
 Its overlay system allows for precise, testable updates, eliminating the fragility and complexity of traditional templating.
 With a built-in testing framework and IDE integration, Koreo makes working with Kubernetes configuration feel more like actual programming.
 Ultimately, it provides a platform engineering toolkit that allows you to build powerful abstractions on top of Kubernetes.

 But configuration is only one part of the story.
-Managing infrastructure effectively requires not just better configuration management, but also a way to orchestrate and reconcile changes over time.
+Managing infrastructure effectively requires not just better configuration management, but also a way to orchestrate resources and reconcile changes over time.
 This is where Koreo extends beyond just managing structured data—it provides a controller-driven model that ensures configuration changes are continuously reconciled, just like Kubernetes itself does for workloads.

 Rather than treating Kubernetes resources as static manifests to be generated and applied, Koreo embraces a dynamic, event-driven model where configurations